When buying a new PC, should you spend the extra cash to upgrade your RAM? Here’s a rule-of-thumb for how much memory you need to run Windows Vista:

 Windows Vista RAM

 If a PC has 4 gigabytes (GB) of random-access memory (RAM) installed, Windows Vista will show significantly less than 4 GB available memory.
 For example, the Vista “System Information” dialog box may report 3,120 megabytes (MB) of memory available on a PC that has 4,096 MB (4 GB) of memory installed.
-Note this only applies to the 32-bit versions of Vista; the 64-bit versions of Vista can access between 8 and 128 GB of RAM.
+Note this only applies to the 32-bit versions of Vista; the 64-bit versions of Vista can access up to 128 GB of RAM.

 To see how much memory you have available in Windows Vista: